GenericMappingTools/remote-datasets/docs/earth-wdmam.rst

 and Aeronomy) and CGMW (Commission for the Geological Map of the World), aiming to compile and make available magnetic anomalies caused by the Earth lithosphere, on continental and oceanic areas, in a comprehensive way, all over the World.
-At 3 arc-minutes, the latest WDMAM version 2 [Lesur et al., 2016] grid is now available for remote use in GMT.
+At 3 arc-minutes, the latest WDMAM version 2.1 [Choi et al., 2023] grid is now available for remote use in GMT.

 Usage